The NFL's fastest players: Everyone's chasing Tyreek

 Track times: 10.41 (100) | 40 time: 4.38

 During his rookie season, the Dolphins used Grant (5-6, 165) primarily as a punt returner, but we got to see his lightning speed and open-field ability on this touchdown versus the Titans (watch).
-Get to the outside, burst up the field and then cut the ball back.
+Get to the outside, burst up the field and then cut back.
 To get a deeper look at Grant's speed, I went back to his college tape at Texas Tech.
 He torched TCU on a deep seam route (see video below).
 Yes, the straight-line speed in there, but so is that change-of-direction ability and the sudden burst to separate to the ball.
 He's a dynamic player with speed that consistently flashes on the tape.

 #Dolphins WR/PR Jakeem Grant.
 Ran a 4.38.
 Plays faster.
 Check out the post route from his college tape. pic.twitter.com/IQZcUIDc1S